a-fsh-r/Sharif-Digital-Signal-Processing-Project/README.md

 Q5: Z-Transform

-Q6: Channel Equalization -> recovered2.wav
+Q6: Cancel unwanted effect of a system on a sound - Channel Equalization -> recovered2.wav